ankohanse/hass-dab-pumps/README.md

 ## Configuration

-The custom component was tested with a ESybox 1.5kw with firmware v5.29.0 combines with a DConnect Box 2 with firmware 7.03.
+The custom component was tested with a ESybox 1.5kw combined with a DConnect Box 2.
-I expect it should also work for an ESybox Mini and probably also for other devices.
+It has also been reported to function correctly for ESybox Mini and ESybox Diver.

 To start the setup of this custom integration:
 - go to Home Assistant's Integration Dashboard